Core Beliefs Psychotherapy SM

 To make an appointment, or for more information call: (734) 776-2284 or

 You do not have to continue to suffer.
 Call, text or email today.

 Take a look at the research, CBP Works!

-“I was skeptical about therapy when I started working with Alice.
+“I was skeptical about therapy when I started working with Violet.
 I had felt lousy for so long and thought I had tried everything.
 Core Beliefs Psychotherapy finally helped me to overcome the fear and low self-esteem that I had been struggling with."

 Core Beliefs: More about The Core Healing Center